jokeyrhyme/jokeyrhyme.github.com/_posts/2013-05-13-1-js_inheritance_and_array_prototype.md

 Let me know if I've missed something.
 I do plan on running these same tests in older browsers to see if they hold up.

+### Update: 2013-05-15

+I added a few more tests after re-reading Kangax's article, and I found some cases where the naive and stack approaches fail.
+I've updated the results on my test repository, but here they are:

+What's supposed to happen (and this happens when you use a real Array) is that:

+- if you do something like `subArray[4] = 'abc'` then `subArray.length === 5`
+automatically

+- if you do something like `subArray.length === 2` then elements at index 2 and
+ higher are dropped and the highest index becomes 1

+The only approach that preserves all of the behaviours is the direct wrapper, which does have some caveats but it does tick all the boxes.